kaievns/a-plus-forms/README.md

 but you end up bashing your head against the wall in couple of weeks?
 Well, allow me introduce you to the `A+ forms`, a react forms library that you would use again.

-Because there are better things to life than making forms work.

 ## What's The Big Idea?

 Remember how nice and easy forms were when HTML was static?
 You'd just have a